Want to purchase a dirt bike but don’t know what you’re looking for?

 Skill

-This goes without saying, but it’s crucial that you assess your skill level before purchasing a dirt bike.
-Basic mechanical knowledge and hand-eye coordination are essential when one is learning how to ride a dirt bike.
+You must assess your skill level before purchasing a dirt bike.
+Basic mechanical knowledge and hand-eye coordination are essential for learning to ride one.

 Here are some questions you can ask yourself to determine your skill level: